mcandre/tigris/README.md

 # APPLICATION PRIVILEGES

-The first several runs of the application may trigger OS permission prompts, for the console emulator and/or tigris.
+The first several runs of the application may trigger OS permission prompts, for the console emulator, Script Editor, and/or tigris.

 Repeat until all permission prompts appear to be resolved: